dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 ~~~~~~~~~~~~~~~
 Let's first download the example simulated data sets for ipyrad_.
 Copy and paste
 the code below into a terminal.
 This will create a new directory called
-``ipsimdata`` in your current directory containing all of the necessary files.
+``ipsimdata/`` in your current directory containing all of the necessary files.

 .. code:: bash